OctopusDeploy/blog/blog/2021-10/multi-cloud-kubernetes/index.md

 Use the [Runbooks](https://octopus.com/docs/runbooks) feature of Octopus Deploy to create the clusters.
 In addition, you need to use the [Execution Containers for Workers](https://octopus.com/docs/projects/steps/execution-containers-for-workers) feature, because the [Worker tools](https://hub.docker.com/r/octopusdeploy/worker-tools) image contains the CLI for all three platforms as well as kubectl.

 (The following screenshot is using Octopus Cloud.
-Self-hosted instances of Octopus will need to create a Worker with Docker installed to use this feature.)
+Self-hosted instances of Octopus will need to create a Worker with Docker installed, to use this feature.)

 ![Octopus Cloud dashboard with Hosted Ubuntu Worker Pool and Docker Hub Container Registry selected.](octopus-step-use-worker-tools.png)